lambdaclass/lambdaworks/README.md

 Most of the math and crypto crates support no-std without allocation with `no-default-features`.
 A few functions and modules require the `alloc` feature.

-Both Math and Crypto support wasm with target `wasm32-unknown-unknown`.
+Both Math and Crypto support wasm with the target `wasm32-unknown-unknown`.
 To see an example of how to use this to deploy a verifier in a browser, check the Cairo Prover wasm-pack verifier.

 ## Exercises and Challenges